SpiderOak/flow-ldap/README.md

-# flow-ldap
+# semaphor-ldap

-`flow-ldap` is a daemon+client app to enable the use of SpiderOak Semaphor with customer LDAP credentials.
+`semaphor-ldap` is a daemon+client app to enable the use of SpiderOak Semaphor with customer LDAP credentials.

 ## Functionality